willow-carroll-polzin/EDUSAT/README.md

 EDUSAT's telemetry in the form of voltages, currents, and temperatures are gathered on the MCU.
 This data is then sent via serial port to the client running on the connected computer.

 ### Flashing the MCU
+The MCU can be easily flashed using the Arduino IDE's built in tools or through VS Code's Arduino Extension.
+See this [link](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino) for more information on the extension.

 ### Adding more sensors
+The number of sensors being read is currently limited by the number of channels on the ????
+MUX.
+Currently 16 sensors are used, the *SystemStatus* object keeps a list of the voltage, current, and temperature sensors.
+The size is set via the V_SENSE_SIZE, I_SENSE_SIZE, T_SENSE_SIZE parameters in SystemStatus.h.

 ### Using the MCU
+Data from the sensors is updated via the SystemStatus's *updateStatus* function.
+Telemetry is then sent over the serial connection using the *sendTelemtry* function.
+Note that this data is sent in the following format:

+* ```H,0-V,...,1-V,0-C,...,5-C,0-T,...,3-T,F```

+Where the *V,C, and T* represent a integer voltage, current, or temperature.
+The H and F are used to denote the start and end of a individual message.

 ## EDUSAT Software - Interface App
 EDUSAT's main interface is a web-client that can be viewed in any web browser and launched from any computer.
 In order to launch and open the app, follow the instructions below: